maaz5/Predicting-Happiness-With-Machine-Learning/README.md

 # What Model Best Predicts A Country's Happiness Score And What Are The Most Important Social And Economic Variables?

 The World Happiness Report is a publication that uses survey data to show how people across the world rate their happiness.
 An entry in the report is a country's average response to life evaluation questions for a given year between 2005 to 2020.
 Several social and economic variables are measured in these questions, such as the Freedom To Make Life Choices and Log GDP Per Capita.
 I was wondering which type of model performs the best at predicting a country's happiness?
-I also want to know which social and economic factors are the most important predictors?
+I also want to know which social and economic predictors are the most important?

 To answer these questions, I will test the Machine Learning Algorithms Linear Regression, Decision Tree, Random Forest, Gradient Boosting, and Bagging on the World Happiness Report Dataset to find the the model that predicts the data best and identify the most statistically significant variables.
 I will graph the models using Tableau.